ACARP seeks research proposals that address key industry problems on an annual basis.

 - Investigation of key health and safety issues and management systems, practices and culture, including legislative leading practice alternatives.

-- Management of health including mental health, alcohol and other drugs, return to work and fatigue, e.g. by reduced exposure to noise, vibration, dust and heat.
+- Management of health including mental health, alcohol and other drugs, return to work and fatigue, e.g. by reduced exposure to noise, vibration, dust and heat, by determining mental health of employees, etc.

-- Protection and removal of personnel from hazardous situations such as those around the ground stability in the vicinity of voids and excavations, particularly during truck loading.
+- Protection and removal of personnel from hazardous situations such as those around unstable ground, in the vicinity of voids, and around excavations particularly during truck loading.

-- General improvement to the health and safety of mining and maintenance operations through novel procedural, operating, manual handling aids, including automated technologies or equipment changes.
+- General improvement to the health and safety of mining and maintenance operations through novel manual handling aids, including automated technologies or equipment changes.

 - Improving equipment operator interfaces, vehicle interaction management, improved automation and remote control.